Enhancing childhood tuberculosis identification and treatment in the Philippines|

 PI: Anna Ma.
 Lena Lopez, Institute of Child Health and Human Development, University of the Philippines Manila--National Institutes of Health

-NIH Partner: Karin Nielsen and David Geffen, UCLA School of Medicine
+NIH Partner: Karin Nielsen, David Geffen UCLA School of Medicine

 |Los Banos Health Care Center staff. (photo courtesy of PI Lopez)|